Flyers’ Provorov cites religion for boycott on Pride night

 ”I don’t hold anything against anyone,” Laughton said. ”It’s nothing like that.
 It was an awesome night and I’m very happy we got a win on a night like this.”

-All-Star forward Kevin Hayes, who had a hat trick in the win over Anaheim, said “it’s not for me to answer” when asked how he felt about Provorov’s decision.
+All-Star forward Kevin Hayes, who had a hat trick in the game, said ”it’s not for me to answer” when asked how he felt about Provorov’s decision.

 ”The Philadelphia Flyers organization is committed to inclusivity and is proud to support the LGBTQ+ community,” the team said in a statement after the game. ”Many of our players are active in their support of local LGBTQ+ organizations, and we were proud to host our annual Pride Night again this year.
 The Flyers will continue to be strong advocates for inclusivity and the LGBTQ+ community.”